The key thing to remember!

 What effect does this have on member sizes?

 Designing to Eurocodes using equations 6.10a/b may reduce the required member size as a lower factor is being applied to loads (usually 6.10b 1.25/1.5 instead of 1.4/1.6 [BS5950] or around 1.5 [BS449/BS5268]).
-Note that changing code doesn't make the member any stronger: for beams, applying a load of x will cause a deflection of y so reducing member size may require closer attention to deflection.
+Note that changing code doesn't make the member any stronger: for beams, applying a load of x to a given section will cause a deflection of y regardless of code used so reducing the member size may require closer attention to deflection.
 Codes compared

 If you need to get up to speed on Eurocodes, check out our list of Eurocode-related books